How long will it take to rebuild the Baltimore’s Key Bridge following its collapse?

 “The Key Bridge was very, very tall, so whatever is selected, it will have to accommodate not only these existing sizes of the shipping vessels, but also larger sizes, because we don’t want to design exactly for what we’re seeing right now,” Sangree said.
 “We always need to be thinking ahead.”

-The Key Bridge was one of the city’s skyline landmarks, which also comes with its own set of design priorities, Schafer said.
+Schafer speculated there will be urgency to clear the site and start rebuilding, and said there will undoubtedly be discussions about bridge protection structures.
+The Key Bridge was one of the city’s skyline landmarks, which also comes with its own set of design priorities, he said.

 -------